 The licensing authority will continue to work alongside their partners on a countywide and local level.
 Groups such as licensing tasking will continue to formulate the basis of partnership work and will have clear aims and objectives to ensure they are fit for purpose.
-This group will sit within the governance of Wiltshire Community Safety Partnership and will feed into local initiatives such as Pubwatch, Purple Flag, Best Bar None and Community Alcohol Partnerships as and when required.
+This group will sit within the governance of Wiltshire Community Safety Partnership and will feed into local initiatives such as Pubwatch, Purple Flag, and other new schemes as and when required.